aspabhi31/Power-BI-Sales-Dashboard/README.md

 - Developed an **end-to-end analytical dashboard**, from requirements gathering to publishing
 - Cleaned and modeled data to improve reporting accuracy
 - Designed KPIs and visuals that reduced manual reporting time
 - Implemented automated refresh schedules and optimized performance
-- Applied **Agile iteration cycles** based on stakeholder feedback